marc06210/webflux-vs-kotlin/Readme.md

 ## reactive-test-app

-Code shown during blured presentation
+Code to demonstrate the usage of the Spring WebFlux functionalities.

 ## kotlin

+The same code in kotlin for a code comparison.
+The database part is not covered.

 The kotlin samples <u>do not</u> cover the SOA part of the demo and are here only for information.